 - When do you start?
 The sooner, the better.

 - By what time you want to achieve the goal?
 Estimate the time needed and add a 50% buffer.

 - How often do you do it?
 Create a schedule and stick to it no matter what.

-Keep in mind that we tend to overestimate what we can do in short-term and underestimate what we can accomplish over the longer periods.
+Keep in mind that we overestimate what we can do in short-term and underestimate what we can accomplish with our long-term goals.
 So, don’t set a goal to lose 20 pounds in a month.

 Now take your first goal!

-- Financial: net worth, regular income, stuff you want
+- Money goals: net worth, regular income, stuff you want

 - Social: friends and community